Project-AgML/AgML/README.md

 We welcome contributions!
 If you would like to contribute a new feature, fix an issue that you've noticed, or even just mention a bug or feature that you would like to see implemented, please don't hesitate to use the *Issues* tab to bring it to our attention.
-See the [contributing guidelines](/CONTRIBUTING.md) for more information.
+See the [contributing guidelines](/CONTRIBUTING.md) for more information